soheeyang/deepest-debug-challenge/README.md

 # deepest-debug-challenge
-Quiz code of debugging a badly-implemented neural network
+Quiz code of debugging a badly-implemented neural network.

+This code is for Quest 2 of [Deepest Season 5 Recruiting](https://drive.google.com/file/d/14nG3DwQIBcWFgD9YmOKYa__8HEYOZMK7/view).

 # Usage